Creating a Floating Element involves four key steps and two optional steps:

-The first three rules, Align with top of..., Align with middle of..., and Align with bottom of... enable you to position a variant relative to the page edges, page margins, column edges, text frame, or its original master page location.
+The first three rules, Align with top of..., Align with middle of..., and Align with bottom of... enable you to position a variant relative to the page edges, page margins, column edges, text frame, or its original parent page location.
 The Align with... of anchor rule enables you to position a variant relative to the location of its corresponding Typefi Anchor in the text.

 In the Rule Options dialogue, configure the vertical and horizontal alignment settings to specify how you want the variant to be positioned.